SorenLKuhl/SorenLKuhl.github.io/index.markdown

 # Website
 <img src="Pictures/yelp-red-1920.jpg" alt="Yelp background" style="width: 100%; max-height: 400px; object-fit: cover;">

+Yelp is a service, that makes the user able to publish reviews about all kinds of businesses.
+An article from Yelp for Business [^1] shows that 96% of people on Yelp compare different places before deciding where to go.
+A dataset from Yelp's website contains data about around 150.000 different business with around 7.000.000 reviews.

-In this project, we dive into Yelp data from Philadelphia to find patterns in how people leave restaurant reviews, not just what they say, but when and where they say it.
+In this project, we dive into Yelp data from Philadelphia to find patterns in how people leave restaurant reviews to explore when and where they say it.
 We explore questions like:

 - What time of day are most reviews written?
 - Do star ratings change depending on the time?